scotws/LiaraForth/README.md

 # Liara Forth, an "initial" ANSI(ish) Forth for the W65C265SXB (65816 CPU)

+*THE CODE IS CURRENTLY BEING REFORMATED TO THE NEW TINKASM STANDARD.*

 This is a project to create a (mostly) ANSI-compliant Forth for the W65C265SXB ("265SXB") that will work with the basic board and a single Flash memory chip out of the box.